-8 The basics of this theory can be found in Varian (1992, Chap.
+11 The basics of this theory can be found in Varian (1992, Chap.
 7, 10), Mas-Colell, Whinston, and Green (1995, Chap.
 3), and other graduate-level textbooks.
 See also McFadden and Winter (1966) and Border (2014).

-9 For convenience we will use the "baseline/as is/default" and "counterfactual/but for/replacement" labels for both retrospective analysis of past policy and prospective analysis of policies not yet implemented, noting that these labels are arbitrary and interchangeable in many prospective applications.
+12 For convenience we will use the "baseline/as is/incumbent" and "counterfactual/but for/replacement" labels for both retrospective analysis of past policy and prospective analysis of policies not yet implemented, noting that these labels are arbitrary and interchangeable in many prospective applications.
 In retrospective applications, associating a with the historical scenario and b with the counterfactual leads to measures of welfare change often termed "Willingness to Pay" (WTP), while reversing these labels and making b the baseline leads to "Willingness to Accept" (WTA) welfare measures.

-10 If the products in an application are not mutually exclusive, or the consumer can buy more than one unit of a product, then J indexes the mutually exclusive possible portfolios of product purchases.
-In general, J may index locations or "addresses" in physical or hedonic space, and with added technical machinery is not restricted to be finite.
+13 In many applications, the attainable products will be the same in both scenarios except for specific changes in prices or other attributes.
+However, the notation allows the possibility that products may appear or disappear when scenarios change.
+The case where psychometric noise is independent in the two scenarios, even for "brands" that are common to both scenarios, will be handled by indexing alternatives, including the "no purchase" alternative, differently so that $J_a \cap J_b = \emptyset$.
+If the products in an application are not mutually exclusive, or the consumer can buy more than one unit of a product, then J_m indexes the mutually exclusive possible portfolios of product purchases.
+In general, J_m may index locations or "addresses" in physical or hedonic space, and with added technical machinery need not be restricted to be finite.